Range Assessment & Range assessors

-On assessing the range the assessor will support the club to ensure that shooting can continue to take place safely.
-The assessor will either grant a dispensation, state a dispensation is not required and shooting can take place or deem that shooting cannot take place at the range.
+On assessing the range, the Assessor will try to support the club to ensure that shooting can continue to take place safely.
+The Assessor will either grant a dispensation, state a dispensation is not required so shooting can take place (contact Archery GB to change the range registration), or could deem that shooting cannot take place at that range.

-All assessment documentation will be emailed to Archery GB, the Club/venue and a record will be kept by the assessor.
-If a dispensation has been granted Archery GB will then change the club’s record, and this will be shown on the Club Finder.
+All assessment documentation will be emailed to Archery GB, the Club/venue and a record will be kept by the Assessor.
+If a dispensation has been granted Archery GB will then change the club’s record and issue the certificate.

 A club or event organiser can request a re-assessment if they are not happy with the original assessment outcome.

-To do this they must contact Membership Services who will arrange a different Assessor to attend the range in question.
+To do this they must contact the Membership Team who will arrange a different Assessor to attend the range in question (email@example.com)

 The costs of this re-assessment must be met by the club or event organiser in-line with the range assessment process.

-If after a reassessment the original assessment is overturned then Archery GB will reimburse the reassessment fee on request.
+If after a reassessment the original assessment is overturned, Archery GB will reimburse the reassessment fee on request.
 Should the original decision be upheld then the decision is final.